Is eating too late likely to cause diabetes? Fearing that it is related to melatonin, these people should not eat 2 hours before going to bed

 Co-author Frank AJL Scheer believes that the research results are important for preventing type 2 diabetes.
 About one-third of people in developed countries have a lifestyle of eating too late, such as those who work shifts, those who often go abroad and need to adjust to jet lag, or those who reverse day and night.
 These groups are more likely to suffer from type 2 diabetes, and public health units should pay close attention to their health status to prevent diabetes and chronic disease problems.

 Finally, the research team recommends that people with congenital insulin insufficiency or those with a family history should avoid eating within 2 hours before going to bed.
 However, this study did not include diabetic patients as a test group, so the impact of eating time on blood sugar in diabetic patients needs further research to clarify.
-In addition, how the melatonin receptor 1b gene affects blood sugar control and what the mechanical relationship between the two is requires more clear answers in the future.
+In addition, how the melatonin receptor 1b gene affects blood sugar control and what the mechanism relationship between the two is requires more clear answers in the future.

 Eating Dinner Late Ups Diabetes Risk; Melatonin Involved